 Dalziel is launching its very own ANTI-BULLYING campaign.
 We are calling the campaign DSUTB which stands for Dalziel Stands Up To Bullying

 Our French class recently took part in a competition organised by SEET

 "Celebrate Good Times" is a brand new musical revue celebrating 70 years since the Easter Egg Club was formed in 1947 as part of the Dalziel High School Former Pupils Association.

 "Office 365 ProPlus" is a full version of Microsoft Office and includes Word, PowerPoint, Excel, OneNote, Outlook and more for all pupils for free.

 Out of the whole school, six players entered with a chance of winning seven trophies.

-On Thursday 23rd of January 2014, the work of Dalziel High School Art and Design students was showcased and celebrated at the 10th annual Creative Residency exhibition.
-This prestigious event entitled ‘60’ was held in Summerlee Museum of Scottish Industrial Life.
+On Thursday 19th of January 2017, the work of Dalziel High School Art and Design students Brenna Donnelly, Jodie Graham and Dawn O’Neill, Music Abby Sloan and English students Lucy Milligan and Hollie Bowes was showcased and celebrated at the annual Creative Residency exhibition.

 15 senior pupils from the school are preparing to go to Tuscany to visit their ‘Twins’ in Pescia next week.